Everything you need to know about distributed denial-of-service attacks

 The term ‘distributed’ refers to the way these attacks invariably come from a large number of compromised computers or devices.

-“They can be a relatively simple type of attack to trigger and for sites without enough protection very effective”, says Gemma Allen, senior cloud security architect at Barracuda Networks.
+“They can be a relatively simple type of attack to trigger and for sites without enough protection very effective”, Gemma Allen, senior cloud security architect at Barracuda Networks, told The Daily Swig.

 The aim is to interrupt normal operation of the application or site, so it appears offline to any visitors.